-- Using an on-site generator to reduce electricity consumption. - Converting electric heat to natural gas because natural gas is cheaper per British Thermal Unit (BTU, a unit of energy). - Switching between natural gas and oil when it is price advantageous to the PHA and/or HUD, except as described in Scenario 9-5.
+- Using an on-site generator to reduce electricity consumption from your default provider. - Converting electric heat to natural gas because natural gas is cheaper per British Thermal Unit (BTU, a unit of energy). - Switching between natural gas and oil when it is price advantageous to the PHA and/or HUD, except as described in Scenario 9-5.

-11. Interaction with an EPC
+XI.
+Interaction with an EPC